pm-str/QuestBot/README.md

 # QuestBot
-I'm going to create bot that will be managed by django and will be able to provide an interfaice for quests.
+Bot is managed by django and able to provide an interfaice for advanced quests.

+# Useful commands

+* **fab celery** - start celery beat